comsysto/eCharm/README.md

   * `export` create a data export for the specified countries in `csv` or `geo-json` format
 * `online` fetch data online from original data sources, if `false` use files cached on disk

+Before re-running merge w/o re-import, delete corresponding DB entries

+    delete from echarm_merged_station_source ;
+    delete from echarm_address a where a.is_merged=true;
+    delete from echarm_stations es where es.is_merged=true ;
+    update echarm_stations SET merge_status = null;

 ## Contributing

 ### Testing